Ajitk23/Cost-Optimizer---Spot-Instance-Simulation/README.md

-# Cost-Optimizer : Spot-Instance-Simulation
-I am building a Databricks-based simulation tool that demonstrates the cost savings when using spot instances compared to on-demand instances for Spark jobs.
-This project teaches cost optimization principles for cloud data processing, which is a critical skill for modern data engineers and analysts.

-📌 In simple terms:

-Companies run big data jobs (e.g., Spark jobs for data processing).

-Cloud providers charge differently for on-demand instances (always available) vs spot instances (cheaper but can be interrupted anytime).
-The Cost Optimizer Notebook lets a user:
+# Cost Optimizer – Spot Instance Simulation

+## 📌 Project Overview

+This project is an **educational Databricks notebook** that **simulates and visualizes cost savings** when running sample Spark jobs on **spot instances** versus **on-demand instances** in the cloud.

+It helps **students, data engineers, and analysts** learn **how to reduce cloud computing costs** by understanding the pricing difference between spot and on-demand compute resources.

+---

+## 🎯 Business Requirement

+Cloud providers like AWS, Azure, and GCP offer **spot instances** (unused compute capacity sold at a discount) and **on-demand instances** (always available but more expensive).
+Running big data jobs on spot instances can save significant money — but comes with trade-offs like possible interruption.

+This notebook shows how:
-  1. Pick job type (e.g., word count, data aggregation)
+- The same Spark job (e.g., word count, data aggregation)

-  2. Pick data size, instance type, job duration

-  3. Simulate how much that job would cost on on-demand vs spot instances
+- Can cost much less if run on spot instances instead of on-demand
+- By simulating job runtime, data size, and instance pricing

-  4. See the cost difference visualized as a chart
+- And displaying the cost difference clearly with easy-to-read charts

-This helps people understand cost savings and make better cloud decisions.
+---

+## ⚙️ Tech Stack

+- **Language:** Python (≥3.8)
+- **Processing:** PySpark
+- **Platform:** Azure Databricks
+- **Visualization:** matplotlib
+- **Version Control:** Git + GitHub
+- **Data:** Static CSV sample + JSON pricing file

+---

+## 📂 Project Structure